• Skip to Content

 • Students with a degree in other fields of study from accredited institutions will be considered for provisional admission.

 • Provisional students will be required to complete SENG 505 during their first term and two additional core (SENG 510-SENG 550) courses with a ‘B’ or above.
 After successful completion of SENG 505 and the two core courses, the student will move to regular graduate status.
+The SENG 505 course may be waived based upon three or more years of progressive software development industry experience as a software engineer or similar.

 • Submit a resume that reflects your education and experience.